What do you do when the garden/farmer’s market/grocery store is overflowing with summer zucchini? Find all the recipes!

 Creamy, tart, and spicy, this aioli has it all!
 I love when I can take a couple ingredients and transform them into a tasty accompaniment for a recipe.
 All you need is a little mayo, lemon, and chili garlic sauce*.
 Oh, and of course salt, but does that really count as an ingredient?

 If you haven’t added chili garlic sauce to your pantry staples, you must!
-It’s in so many of my favorite recipes (like this, and this, and this) and of course now the sauce for these crispy zucchini fries!
+It’s in so many of my favorite recipes (like with crispy cauliflower, and veggie pad thai, and mango spring rolls) and of course now the sauce for these crispy zucchini fries!
 It adds so much flavor without a lot of effort.
 Totally not sponsored, for the record, I’m just a super fan.

 Excuse me while I take this rainy day to go make a batch of these Crispy Zucchini Fries and a spicy side of Lemon Chili Aioli – because all this talk has me craving them like no other!